orb-lang/helm/doc/md/helm/buf/rainbuf.md

 #### Rainbuf:lineGen\(\)

-Generator which yields the portion of the Rainbuf that should be displayed
+Generator which yields the portion of the Rainbuf that should be displayedbased on \.rows and \.cols\), one line at a time\.

-\(based on \.rows and \.cols\), one line at a time\.
+\(
 Since we've replaced the old all\-at\-once `repr` with something that generates a line at a time \(and it only took, oh, six months\), we're finally able to generate these on the fly\.